dentremor/Software-Defined-Infrastrucure/doku.md

 ![](images/phpmyadmin4.png "Screenshot")

-### Providing WEB based user management to your LDAP Servern
+### Providing WEB based user management to your LDAP Server

-To install the LDAP Account Manager we need to download it and forward it to the server via `scp` because `ldap-account-manager` isn't availabel via the official `apt` repositorys:
+To install the LDAP Account Manager we need to download it and forward it to the server via `scp` because `ldap-account-manager` isn't available via the official `apt` repositories:

 `https://sourceforge.net/projects/lam/`